 Students ages 5 to 7 may take one or two classes per week.

 We’re helping make dance accessible to all.
-By partnering with Cook Children’s, we’re able to provide elementary-aged dancers with Down syndrome the experience of ballet.
+By partnering with Cook Children’s, we’re able to provide dancers ages 5-10 with Down syndrome the experience of ballet.
 Classes teach movement and rhythmic skills while nurturing self-expression.
+2020-2021 classes begin Sunday, October 11 and will be held virtually for the fall.
+For more information, contact firstname.lastname@example.org.

 Students become more familiar with the foundations of ballet during these leveled classes.
 Classes take on a more formal approach to classical ballet.
 Students in Level 2 become eligible to audition for supporting student roles in the Company’s annual production of The Nutcracker.